civet-software/CIVET-Django/djcivet_site/docs/workspaces.rst

 Additional information on categories
 ------------------------------------

-1. The program will find capitalized versions of the words in the list—in the example below, both "killed" and "Killed" will match—but not all-capitalized versions: "KILLED" would not be matched.
+1. Generally, matching of words and phrases is not case sensitive: in the example below, both "killed" and "Killed" will match.
+However, if the word in the category list is all uppercase—e.g. NATO, IRA, ISIS—it will only match all-uppercase strings: this should deal with most cases of acronyms, in particular US and IS.
 A word or phrase can only be in a a single category: putting one in multiple categories will not cause an error, but only the first category evaluated—generally this will occur in the order the categories were